markqvist/RNode_Firmware/Console/source/builds/handheld.md

 3. You will now be asked what device this is, select the option **A Specific Kind of RNode**.
 4. The installer will ask you what model your device is.
 Select the **Handheld RNode v2.x** option that matches the frequency band of your device.
 5. The installer will display a summary of your choices.
 If you are satisfied, confirm your selection.
-6. The installer will now automaticall install and configure the firmware and prepare the device for use.
+6. The installer will now automatically install and configure the firmware and prepare the device for use.

 > **Please Note!** If you are connected to the Internet while installing, the autoinstaller will automatically download any needed firmware files to a local cache before installing.